Skip to content

 Exercise Programming, Strength & Resistance Training

-6 m
+7 m

-8 Exercises for Those with Paralysis
+8 Accessible Exercises for People with Paralysis or Spinal Cord Injuries (SCI)

 Trisha Bolthouse